-Vitamin D Testing (blood spot): Whilst it's almost assumed that up here in Scotland we have low levels of Vitamin D, especially in wintertime, finding out exactly where levels are at can ensure an appropriate level of supplementation.
+Vitamin D Testing (blood spot): Whilst it's very common in the UK to have low levels of Vitamin D, finding out exactly where levels are at can ensure an appropriate level of supplementation.

 Comprehensive Stool Profile (single stool sample): This provides a myriad of information about what's happening in the digestive system including: